Skip to main content

 Consumer Duty was introduced in July 2022, requiring financial services organisations to provide clearer, fairer, and more transparent communications.

-She notes that regulators expect communications to be readable at about an 11-year-old’s reading level, and be accessible to visually impaired and other vulnerable types of people.
+Regulators expect communications to be readable at about an 11-year-old's reading level, and accessible to visually impaired and other vulnerable customers.

-With some banks having up to 15,000 templates, bringing them all up to standard is a major task.
+With some banks holding up to 15,000 templates, bringing them all up to standard is a major task.

 "It might seem daunting, but the key is to combine compliance with a positive customer experience - simpler language, clearer structures, and timely delivery."

-The European Accessibility Act (EAA) comes into force on 28 June next year.
+The European Accessibility Act (EAA) has applied from 28 June 2025.

 It compels organisations to make their products and services accessible to people with disabilities.

-Karen highlights how many banks she consults still use older software systems that don’t cater to visually impaired customers.
+Many banks still use older software systems that do not cater well to visually impaired customers.

 "Why alienate hundreds of thousands of people?